 An example of how to calculate the discount is:

-A 2kW Photovoltaic Grid Connect System installed in North Queensland:
+A 6.6kW Photovoltaic Grid-connect System installed in North Queensland:

 (Total rated power output in kW x postcode zone rating x deeming period x multiplier of 1)

-TOTAL DISCOUNT = $1107 off a 2kW Photovoltaic Grid-Connect Solar System
+TOTAL DISCOUNT = $3,270 off a 6.6kW Photovoltaic Grid-Connect Solar System

 The State Government Solar Bonus Scheme allows you to sell your excess solar power back to your electricity supplier.
-You will receive 8 cents for every kilowatt-hour (kWh) of electricity generated by your grid-connect system and exported to the grid.
+You will receive 7.842 cents for every kilowatt-hour (kWh) of electricity generated by your grid-connect system and exported to the grid.
 Electricity generated by the photovoltaic grid-connect system and used in the household will be free of charge.
-The 8-cent tariff will begin on 10 July 2012 and be reviewed by 1 July 2013.
-It is scheduled to end of 1 July 2014.

 Customers wishing to claim the solar bonus will need electricity metering that separately records electricity imports and exports.
 If required, the installation of new or additional meters will need to be arranged with the electricity distributor by your electricity retailer.
 Customers with an existing solar PV system wired in a ‘gross’ metering configuration will need to rewire their system to a ‘net’ configuration, in order to participate in the scheme.
 Customers wishing to change their metering arrangements will need to consult with their electricity retailer and additional costs will need to be covered by the customer.
 NQ Solar will assist you through this process.